Hallway Fights That Give ‘Bullet Train’ a Run for Its Money

-Frenetic hallway fights are a hallmark of the action genre.
-Here are my faves in honor of Bullet Train‘s creative use of a fancy water bottle.
+Frenetic hallway fights are a heart-pounding, edge-of-your-seat hallmark of the action genre.
+Here are some you shouldn’t miss.

 For filmgoers, it can mean creative camera work and crazy stunt choreography that takes advantage of walls, ceilings, stairs, and grabbing furniture and tools to use as weapons.
 They’re one of my favorite action sequences because of how creative they force creators to be.
-This list includes some of my favorites – not all are traditional hallway fights, but they’re all hyper-violent marathons set in cramped quarters.
+This list includes some that aren’t traditional hallway fights, but they’re all hyper-violent marathons set in cramped quarters.

 Marvel’s Daredevil